-"I did research under Dr. Josep Jornet, (and) it helped me get accustomed to the way a team functions while pursuing research in a organization.
+"I did research and it helped me get accustomed to the way a team functions while pursuing research in a organization.
 Not just research itself, but interacting with my research colleagues at UB gave me a glimpse of culture and work environment in the US."

 Hometown: Mumbai, India